 The US’s long-haul strategy in the Maldives has become clearer after Pompeo announced that an embassy will be opened in the Maldives soon.
 Thus far, diplomatic relations have been conducted through the US embassy in Sri Lanka that is concurrently accredited to the Maldives.
 Mike Pompeo had also travelled to India, Japan and Australia, where he unveiled the US's intent to engage with the Maldives and Sri Lanka under Indo-Pacific's umbrella more frequently.

-The signing of a security and strategic framework between the US Department of Defence and Maldives Ministry of Defence in September this year was a landmark achievement for the US in keeping a close eye on “peace and security in the Indian Ocean”.
+The signing of a security and strategic framework between the US Department of Defense and Maldives Ministry of Defence in September this year was a landmark achievement for the US in keeping a close eye on “peace and security in the Indian Ocean”.
 Meanwhile, the Quad has increased its joint efforts to assert its presence in the Indo-Pacific region by participating in the first and the second phase of 24th edition of Exercise Malabar in the Bay of Bengal and Northern Arabian Sea in November this year.
 The exercise witnessed a number of high-risk manoeuvres in the maritime domain involving both sea and sky fighter tactics.
 In response, China issued a statement questioning the legality of such exercises.
 However, it remains to be seen if the upcoming Biden administration will carry on the Trump administration policies, especially with regard to the Quad.

 ...
 India has a better presence in the Maldives than any of the Quad members.
 The close maritime proximity between India and the Maldives provides New Delhi with an edge in reaching out to Male in emergency times.